Access to Healthcare

 Communicable Diseases Prevention and Treatment

 Conflict and displacement that lead to refugee situations are a recognized public health risk.
 They increase the population’s vulnerability to communicable diseases because of weakened health systems, overcrowding, poor water and sanitation conditions, interrupted immunization activities and delayed diagnoses.
-The main cause of death in many conflict and displacement situations is not violence, but the spread of communicable diseases such as measles and diarrhea.
+The main cause of death in many conflict and displacement situations is not violence, but the spread of communicable diseases such as malaria, measles and diarrhea.

 UNHCR approaches the control of communicable disease from multiple sectors by increasing the provision of or access to vaccinations (especially against measles, polio and tetanus) and to water and sanitation facilities.
 During all stages of refugee situations, UNHCR focuses on measures for HIV prevention and treatment.
 In addition, using the iRHIS, UNHCR undertakes surveillance for conditions that have the potential to lead to communicable disease outbreaks.